percona/pg_tde/documentation/docs/functions.md

 ## pg_tde_rotate_key

-Creates a new version of the specified master key, and updates the database so it uses it.
+Creates a new version of the specified master key, and updates the database so that it uses the new master key version.

 Not yet implemented.